MSB365/MailboxPermissions/readme.md

 This PowerShell script automates the management of "Send As" and "Full Access" permissions for Exchange mailboxes.
 It reads desired permissions from a CSV file, applies them, and removes any existing permissions not specified in the CSV.
 The script includes a graphical user interface (GUI) file picker for easy selection of your CSV input.

+## Documentation
+The documentation of this script can be found at the Blogpost <https://www.msb365.blog/?p=5907>

 ## Features

 * **Automated Permission Management**: Efficiently set "Send As" and "Full Access" permissions.